telefonicaid/fiware-cosmos-platform/README.rst

 - Deployment:
     - VDC or cluster in Barcelona?
     - Machine roles
-- How many jobs can a user have simultaneously?
 - What is the naming convention for the MongoDB table/collection?